plomino/PlominoDoc/docs/features.rst

 .. image:: images/m8490705.png

-Here we create a page with 3 actions to access 3 different views, but the last one is enclosed in a Hide-when formula so it will not be displayed if the current user does not satisfy a given criteria.
+Here we create a page with 3 actions to access 3 different views, but the last one is enclosed in a :term:`Hide-when` formula so it will not be displayed if the current user does not satisfy a given criterium.
 In the example, we test if the user has the ``[dbadmin]`` role::

     "[dbadmin]" not in plominoContext.getCurrentUserRoles()